-My name is Michael and I have degrees in Biology and Liberal Studies, as well as a minor in Philosophy.
+My name is Michael Hawkins.
+I have degrees in Biology and Liberal Studies, as well as a minor in Philosophy.

 This blog is devoted to evolution, atheism, civil rights, and whatever else tickles my fancy.
 It is geared towards defending the underlying theme of all of biology against the insult of creationism, ignorance, and misinformation.
 Also, sometimes I will use the British spelling of words, like “towards”.
 But most importantly, this blog is about science.
 First and foremost, science is the best way of knowing.
 It deserves a place high within any society.
 For the Sake of Science is here to fight against its undue degradation.